 Check out the best cardinal bird feeders and birdseed.

-They produce 3 to 4 broods a year.
+They raise three to four broods a year.
 The female primarily incubates the eggs, although the male has been known to help from time to time.
-The male cares for and feeds the chicks while the female is incubating their next clutch of eggs.
-I was so grateful for the chance to see an Arizona cardinal bird again and the fact that I had my camera with me.
+Her mate cares for and helps feeds the newly fledged chicks.
+Meanwhile the female is busy building a new nest and incubating their next clutch of eggs.
+Find out if a cardinal will use a bird house.